 To start, find a location in your home that is peaceful and quiet.
 You may sit or lie down, although if this is a sleep-enhancing practice, lying down is probably best.
 It helps if you are already prepared for bed, which means completing any hygienic bedtime routines beforehand.
 Close your eyes and listen to your breathing.
 The key is to breathe slowly and deeply, focusing all of your attention on the circulation of your breath.
 As thoughts pop up in your mind, do your best to acknowledge them as briefly as possible and then refocus your attention on the breathing.
 In the beginning, intrusive thoughts will be regular and loud.
 In time, you will find it easier and easier to make your mind a less busy space.

-The truth is, though meditation can impact your health in so many positive ways, using it for improved sleep may be the best place to start.
+The truth is, though meditation can impact your health in so many positive ways, using it to get 8 hours of sleep including other sleep quality improvements may be the best place to start.
 Sleep is vital to a healthy mind and body, making it paramount for you to get enough of it.
 If you can perfect a meditative habit at the end of your day, chances are you will have an easier time utilizing mindful focus in other areas of your life, as well.

 Meditation has been around so long that you could spend weeks researching methods tailored to learning, performing, traveling, and so much more.
 Start with small chunks of time in a quiet environment that allows you to still your thoughts.
 In addition to being cost effective and scientifically supported, it is an organic way to take care of yourself.
 Stop tossing and turning when you retire for the day by using meditation to encourage improved sleep.

 - Kitesurfing basics you should know before you hit the beach